cfourt/weather/README.md

 Weather App
 =======

-Weather (a.k.a.
-"Hail Yeah!") is a tiny weather app designed to fetch and display weather via street address.
+Weather (Internally pun-named "Hail Yeah!") is a tiny weather app designed to fetch and display weather via street address.
 Weather info is cached for a maximum of 30 minutes

 ## Overview of Forecast lifecycle